PlayEveryWare/eos_plugin_for_unity/README.md

 [^1]: See [here](#supported-eos-sdk-features) for which SDK features specifically are demonstrated.

 > [!NOTE]
-> If you are **not** interested in the _development_ of the EOS Plugin project, you can follow the instructions [here](#importing-the-plugin) on how to start using the most recently released version of the EOS Plugin.
+> If you are **not** interested in the _development_ of the EOS Plugin project (and instead just want to get to using it) you can follow the instructions [here](#importing-the-plugin) on how to start using the most recently released version of the EOS Plugin.

 ## Repo Contents: